 Returning to the illustration above, we can see that the cropped window view cannot match the main view (the one pointing to the original and/or temporary data).
 The latter also needs to be cropped, but in the opposite direction.
 This is logical: the top row cannot have a neighbour to the north anyway.

 Therefore, we need to adjust both views at the same time.
-Note that these views are opposite to each other, which means that we can play with swapping: when the window is placed to the north-west (-1, -1), the main view is to the south-east (1,1), but when the window is on the south-east (1,1), the main view will be on the north-west (-1, -1).
+Note that these views are opposite to each other, which means that we can play with swapping: when the window is placed to the north-west (-1, -1), the main view is to the south-east (1,1), but when the window is on the south-east (1,1), the main view will be on the north-west (-1, -1) (see the illustration above).

 To finish, let’s throw in an additional parameter for steps - the range to be skipped between analysed cells (see numpy docs for steps).
 Let’s now wrap all this to a function which will return matching views: